Breast cancer survivor offers wisdom at Faulkner satellite center

 Educational workshops provide opportunities to expand your knowledge base, connect with peers, and challenge your understanding around such topics as sexuality and sensuality, personal therapeutic outlets (such as music), and the impact of cancer on personal identity.

 Our website is a private online community for, about, and by young adults at Dana-Farber.
 Join us to share your thoughts and experiences, learn about ways to cope with the emotional effects of treatment, and connect with other young adult patients.
 This site is open to all new, current, and recent young adult Dana-Farber patients.
+Watch an overview of the website's features.

 If you're a Dana-Farber patient and want to request access to the site, please email firstname.lastname@example.org.